Not your typical pile of wood: Massive stack of Muskrat Falls timber sold to Chinese buyer

 Some of the earliest work on the Muskrat Falls project in Labrador was cutting timber to make way for the site of the future hydroelectric station.

-That felled wood had been sitting idle ever since.
-However, it will soon be on its way to China.
+That felled wood had been sitting idle ever since, but it will soon be on its way to China.

 JP Forestry, a company that specializes in wood chips, reached an agreement with the Innu Nation last summer to sell off timber leftover from the Muskrat Falls project.